AndersSpear/AndersSpear/README.md

 - 👋 Hi, I’m @AndersSpear
-- 👀 I’m interested in gaming
+- 👀 I’m interested in
-- 🌱 I’m currently learning computer science basics, discrete structures, time management
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on not much
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me theres probably a contact option on the website somewhere
+- 📫 How to reach me

 <!---
 AndersSpear/AndersSpear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.